Highpoint2000/webserver-scanner/README.md

 - Added options to set scanIntervalTime and scanBandwith in the configuration file
 - Automatic reconnection if lost (thanks to AmateurRadioDude)
-- Added signal strength to logifile
+- Added signal strength to logfile

 ## Installation notes: